Symptoms of Gingivitis

 Does gingivitis go away on its own?

-Very mild gingivitis can sometimes be reversed with good oral care habits, including brushing at least twice a day, flossing daily, using an antibacterial mouthwash and getting regular checkups.
+Very mild gingivitis can sometimes be reversed with good oral care habits, including brushing at least twice a day, flossing daily, using antibacterial mouthwash and getting regular checkups.
 It can also help to stop smoking and eat a healthy diet.

 Does brushing gums help gingivitis?